marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

     end interface
     call print_c(C_CHAR_"Hello World"//C_NULL_CHAR)

-As the example shows, one needs to ensure that the string is ``NUL`` terminated.
+As the example shows, you need to ensure that the string is ``NUL`` terminated.
 Additionally, the dummy argument :samp:`{string}` of ``print_C`` is a length-one assumed-size array; using ``character(len=*)`` is not allowed.
 The example